 On September 1, 2020, the board of directors approved the implementation of a revised annual equity award program for executive officers and senior level employees to be granted as performance-based stock options (PSOs) under the 2018 Plan.
 The number of PSOs ultimately earned under these awards is calculated based on the achievement of certain total revenue threshold during the fiscal year ending September 30, 2022.
 The percentage of performance stock options that vest will depend on the board of directors' determination of total revenue at the end of the performance period and can range from 0% to 150% of the number of options granted.
 The provisions of the PSO are considered a performance condition, and the effects of that performance condition are not reflected in the grant date fair value of the awards.
 The Company used the Black-Scholes method to calculate the fair value at the grant date without regard to the vesting condition and will recognize compensation cost for the options that are expected to vest.
-As of December 31, 2021, the Company determined that 256,665 shares are expected to vest based on the probability of the performance condition at each reporting period and adjusts the compensation cost based on the probability assessment.
+As of March 31, 2022, the Company determined that 256,665 shares are expected to vest based on the probability of the performance condition that will be achieved under this equity award program.
+The Company reassesses the probability of the performance condition at each reporting period and adjusts the compensation cost based on the probability assessment.
 The weighted-average grant date fair value was determined to be \$45.18 per share.
-As of December 31, 2021, the unrecognized compensation costs related to these awards was \$4.2 million.
-The Company expects to recognize those costs over a weighted average period of 0.8 years.
+As of March 31, 2022, the unrecognized compensation costs related to these awards was \$2.8 million.
+The Company expects to recognize those costs over a weighted average period of 0.5 years.